How to Elope in Grand Teton National Park: A Complete Guide

 Best Time of Year for a Teton Elopement

-- Winter (November–April): Snow blankets the valley, wildlife is easier to spot, and you’ll have incredible solitude.
+• Winter (November-April): Snow blankets the valley, wildlife is easier to spot, and you’ll have incredible solitude, BUT most ceremony locations are closed for vehicle access.

 The National Park Service designates certain ceremony sites for weddings and elopements.
 A few favorites:

-Pro tip: if you’re up for a short hike, there are tucked-away spots with fewer crowds but the same breathtaking views.
+Pro tip: if you’re up for a short hike, there are tucked-away spots with fewer crowds but the same breathtaking views for your ceremony!

 Activities to Make Your Day Memorable